utkusarioglu/deftr--fullstack/readme.md

-# Newspaper Fullstack Webclient Repo
+# deftr Fullstack Webclient Repo

-This repo includes the webclient, server and the public api for the Newspaper project.
+This repo includes the webclient, server and the public api for the deftr project.

 ## Usage